MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/record-identification-rule.md

 ## Use the setContextProvider API method

 You can automatically identify records using custom context set using setContext API apart from pre-chat answers.
-To programmatically set these values, see [setContextProvider](developer/reference/methods/setcontextprovider.md).
+To programmatically set these values, see [Manage custom context](send-context-starting-chat.md).

 ### See also